-I think it’s not a smart move for Ricardo.
-They will generate more revenue on each sale of course, but I’m pretty sure they are going to lose customers.
+I think it is not a smart move for Ricardo.
+They will generate more revenue for each sale of course.
+But I am pretty sure they are going to lose customers.
 As I said in the post, the new fees are even worse for professionals than for normal sellers.
-I don’t know the details, but I’m guessing that they are generating a good share of Ricardo’s revenues.
+I do not know the details.
+But I am guessing that they are generating a good share of Ricardo’s revenues.
 I would totally expect them to lose professional customers as well.
 As I said, the increase can result in several times higher fees for professionals.

 This is really a bad move from Ricardo.
 Especially considering that their mail to me was titled “Removal of publication fees”.
 This is marketing bullshit.
-It should have been titled “Overall increase of fees”.
-Maybe they are expecting that people can’t do basic math.
+It should have been titled “Overall increase in fees”.
+Maybe they are expecting that people cannot do basic math.
 But hey, who said any company was still honest today ;)

-After this increase, I’m definitely going to consider other platforms for selling my stuff online.
-For the next things I have to sell, I’m going to try to put them all on Anibis.
-In the past, I wasn’t very successful on it, but since it’s free, I’m going to give them a chance again.
+After this increase, I am definitely going to consider other platforms for selling my stuff online.
+For the next things I have to sell, I am going to try to put them all on Anibis.
+In the past, I was not very successful in it.
+But since it is free, I am going to give them a chance again.